 Why American Cannabis Investors Are Paying Attention to Israel

 However, it is essential to remember that the cannabis industry is global, just like many others, and players are entering the field from all corners of the planet.
-And while several restrictions still exist against growing, distributing and retail of both medical and recreational cannabis in North America, particularly the United States, many other countries, particularly in Europe and the Middle East, are positioning themselves to hit the ground running when the legalization campaign goes global.
+And while several restrictions still exist against growing, distributing, and retailing of both medical and recreational cannabis in North America, particularly the United States, many other countries, particularly in Europe and the Middle East, are positioning themselves to hit the ground running when the legalization campaign goes global.

 One such country is Israel.
 In the last few years, the cannabis industry in Israel has recorded several significant wins both in the legislature and in the market.
 While the Tel Aviv stock market has been up and down on cannabis stocks for a while now, a steady upward trend is beginning to emerge, with several new developments coming up.
 This article will highlight three significant developments in the Israeli cannabis industry that should make all investors sit and pay attention, lest they miss out on a big cannabis play.

 1. Israel has become the number 1 importer of cannabis

 In July 2020, Israel overtook Germany as the biggest importer of cannabis in the world.
 The two countries are slated to be the only importers of over a metric ton of cannabis annually outside of North America.

 Israel was able to achieve this by signing several lucrative agreements with grower nations that allow them to import cannabis at a more or less stable price, regardless of the prevailing market conditions.
 One such deal was made with Uganda, which supplied Israel with 250kgs of cannabis in 2020.